I enjoy photography and have been doing so professionally and independently for over 30 years.

-I shot film for well over thirty years and only very recently have begun using digital since one of my daughters got tired of waiting for the family pictures to be developed and surprised me with a Canon EOS 50 D.S.L.R digital 35mm camera.
+I shot film for well over 30 years and only very recently began using digital.
+The transition occurred because one of my daughters got tired of waiting for the family pictures to be developed and surprised me with a Canon EOS 50 DSLR digital 35mm camera.

-Since all my old EF lenses do work on this new digital camera my transition has been rather smooth.
+Since all my old EF lenses work on this new digital camera, my transition has been rather smooth.

-Besides the memory card not reading every few shots the pictures do come out real well and I do see the advantage of looking at the results on the spot and make any corrections right there and then.
+Besides the memory card not reading every few shots, the pictures do come out very well and I do see the advantage of looking at the results on the spot and make any corrections right there and then.

-This in itself gave me the self confidence that I needed to know that every consecutive shot was made the best way that I possibly could.
+This in itself gave me the self-confidence that I needed to know I made every consecutive shot in the best way possible.

-So because I could not (like I do with digital) look at every shot after I pressed the shutter I had to rely on my knowledge and experience for every single shot.
+Because I could not look at every shot after I pressed the shutter, I had to rely on my knowledge and experience as I framed each composition.

-This saves time and effort plus lets you get ready for the next shot almost immediately, like I did when shooting film and still do every so often with my Canon EOS film camera.
+This saves time and effort.
+It also lets you get ready for the next shot almost immediately, like I did when shooting film and still do now on digital.

 Another lesson I learned from shooting film was to get to understand my gear inside and out.
 I knew what I wanted to accomplish and once I decided on the settings I could recreate them over and over for every single shot.

-Knowing you D.S.L.R well and knowing all that it is capable of achieving can lead to you recreate shots with your digital camera the same way as you do or did with film.
+Knowing your DSLR well and knowing all that it is capable of achieving can lead to you recreate shots with your digital camera the same way as you do or did with film.

 Instead, most of my shots were taken using the manual setting and this can also be used when shooting in a digital format.
 No need to constantly change settings or fiddle with the meter.
 Just set it and take your shot.

-By lacking the ability of seeing results on the spot I had to continually keep pushing myself to do better, not self doubting what I did, but how to do it better on the next shot and so on.
+Because I could not immediately see the results on the spot when I shot on film, I had to continually keep pushing myself to do better.
+I could not doubt what I did; I could only think about how to do it better on the next shot and so on.

-Make each count as if you did not know of the others ones you took before turned out.
+Make each photo count, as if you did not how the others ones you've taken have turned out.

-The limitations of a film strip which commonly run up to 36 images per roll forced me to think before each shot and mentally do a composition to get what I wanted plus since each roll costs about $6.00 I had to also content with their cost plus the added expense of the developing.
-Most memory cards hold thousands of images so it literally cost you nothing to take as many pictures as you can.
+The limitations of a roll of film, which commonly run up to 36 images per roll, forced me to think before each shot and mentally do a composition to get what I wanted.
+Plus, since each roll costs about $6, I had to consider that cost as well as the expense of the developing.
+Most memory cards hold thousands of images so it literally costs you nothing to take as many pictures as you can.

 Using film teaches one discipline.
 You plan each shot and account for everything since you cannot afford to be wasteful.